 - Any refunds received in 2014 for other years that were amended or filed late

 - Any portion of the federal refund received due to the Motor Vehicle Fuel Tax Credit

 - The amount of any federal First-time Homebuyer Credit repayment

-If you chose to have any part of an overpayment of federal income tax credited to estimated tax payments for 2012, the amount will be reported as federal estimated tax payments made in 2012 on line 32 of your Iowa Person Income Tax Return.
+If you chose to have any part of an overpayment of federal income tax credited to estimated tax payments for 2014, the amount will be reported as federal estimated tax payments made in 2014 on your Iowa Income Tax Return.
 However, you must also enter the total federal overpayment here.
 Do not include the federal refund in the following situations:

-- Do not include any part of the refund received from Earned Income Credit, Additional Child Tax Credit, First-Time Homebuyer Credit, Refundable Education Credit, Adoption Tax Credit , or Making Work Pay and Government Retiree Credits.
+- Do not include any part of the refund received from Earned Income Credit, Additional Child Tax Credit, First-Time Homebuyer Credit, Refundable Education Credit, or Adoption Tax Credit .

 - The refund you received was from a year in which you did not take a deduction for the payment of federal tax because your income was less than the minimum amount for paying Iowa tax or your tax for that year was calculated using the alternate tax computation.

 - You were a nonresident for the tax year of the refund and were not required to file an Iowa return for that year.

 Married Filing Separately Filers: